8bit-wraith/cloud-init-pxe/docs/README.md

-# netboot.xyz Studio Documentation
+# Cloud-Init-PXE Documentation

-Welcome to the comprehensive documentation for netboot.xyz Studio - the modern PXE boot and cloud-init management solution.
+Welcome to the comprehensive documentation for Cloud-Init-PXE - the modern PXE boot and cloud-init management solution.

 ## 📚 Documentation Overview